expresspigeon/blog/src/content/kb/autoresponders/autoresponder-webform-subscription.md

     * With Subject - follow up email subject

-On the screenshot above, after someone used your subscription webform, we will wait for 2 hours and then send first autoresponder email with subject 'Thanks for joining us!'.
+On the screenshot above, after someone submitted your webform subscription, we will wait for 2 hours and then send first autoresponder email with subject 'Thanks for joining us!'.
 After 1 more day second email will be automatically sent with subject 'Great opportunity'.